- What form of psychotherapy do you practice?

 Why should I choose you?

 As someone considering psychotherapy, you have a variety of options open to you.
 There are a number of individual therapists and mental health agencies that advertise themselves as offering an affordable fee.
 As you might have guessed, the quality of the service varies greatly from one place to the next.
 As you begin looking for a therapist, you are likely to find some outstanding clinicians, as well as many others who are poorly qualified to address your concerns.
-By taking advantage of our free consultation service, you will be better prepared to make an informed decision and to find a well-trained therapist who meets your needs.
+A phone consultation prior to sitting down with a therapist can help you to make an informed decision and find a well-trained therapist who meets your needs.

 What if you are not the best fit for me?